Maladies of My Mind

 He fidgets and rubs his hands together nervously.
 “I went to father’s praying room.”

 “You did what?!”
 I sit up and grab my brother’s shoulder tightly.
+I wince slightly at the throbbing pain that runs through my body.
+My brother looks at me with concern.
+I know he’s sorry that he didn’t stand up for me; but of course, my cowardly older brother would never do anything about it.
+I regain my composure.
 “You fool.
 You know what father will do if he finds out you went into his praying room.”
 I grab his shoulder tighter as if I’m trying to force a confession out of him.

 “I didn’t go in though,” he continues weakly.
 “I followed the monks from Mom’s funeral.
 I saw them heading towards father’s wooden hut in the forest so I thought they were going to pray for mom.
 I was about to follow them in but then I heard something.”
 At this point, Awut’s entire body is shaking uncontrollably and his puffy red eyes are starring into empty space.
 He whispers, “Her voice wasn’t soft and smooth like I remember.
 But I heard her, Orasa.
 I heard Mom calling out for us.”